"Quad-Demic": Is it RSV, Norovirus, Flu, or COVID-19?

-Something is making you feel sick and miserable.
-And unfortunately, this time of year, it could be any number of things.
+Are you feeling under the weather?
+Unfortunately, this time of year, it could be any number of things.

 The Difference Between Respiratory Viruses